 - Apply integrated knowledge and advanced conceptual thinking skills to innovatively solve complex fashion design problems;

 - Use a range of design methods, processes and techniques competently to create, present and argue for professional fashion designs;

-- Enable students to demonstrate knowledge of design history and theory in broader context and fashion design history and theory in discipline specific context, and to conduct design criticism and research.
+- Enable students to demonstrate knowledge of design history and theory in a broader context and fashion design history and theory in discipline-specific context, and to conduct design criticism and research.

-- The programme will equip you with the necessary knowledge and skills for a design career in the fashion industry, including:
+- The program will equip you with the necessary knowledge and skills for a design career in the fashion industry, including:

 - Fashion entrepreneur